01 of 10

 More Holiday Melodies

-As we continue around The Common at Old Sturbridge Village, we venture next inside the Fitch House, where a flute player in period costume provides a lively musical backdrop of holiday melodies.Continue to 7 of 10 below.
+Continuing around The Common, we venture next inside the Fitch House, where a flute player in period costume provides a lively musical backdrop of holiday melodies that will put you in the Christmas spirit.Continue to 7 of 10 below.

 07 of 10